-A total of 174 TREE Fund-supported research articles were published in 52 different peerreviewed academic journals.
-The most common journal among TREE Fund recipients was Arboriculture & Urban Forestry (46%; Figure 7).
-The next most common publication destination was the journal Urban Forestry & Urban Greening (12%; Figure 7).
-Other notable, but less common publication venues included HortScience (4%) and Journal of Chemical Ecology (3%) (Figure 7).
-The remaining 35% of published works were divided among the 49 different journals.
+A total of 174 TREE Fund-supported research articles were published in 52 different peer-reviewed academic journals (Figure 7).
+The most common journal among TREE Fund recipients was Arboriculture & Urban Forestry (46%).
+The next most common publication destination was the journal Urban Forestry & Urban Greening (12%).
+Other notable, but less common publication venues included HortScience (4%) and Journal of Chemical Ecology (3%).
+The remaining 35% of published works were divided among the 49 different journals (Figure 7).

 As mentioned in the methods, Arboriculture & Urban Forestry is a non-ISI indexed journal.
 As such, it does not have a calculated impact factor (a metric derived by dividing a journal's citations for a given period over the number of papers published by the journal).
 This value placed on journal significance is becoming a more common means of assessing the academic merit of researchers attempting to maintain employment or obtain a promotion.
 The highest impact journal in our citation list (Appendix C) was Fungal Diversity (IF = 14.07).
 The average impact factor for the 38 journals with ISI indexing in our citations list was 3.15.
 This noted, measured impact of a journal is not the same as the impact of individual articles.
-The TREE Fund sponsored articles identified in Appendix C average 20.9 citations each.
+TREE Fund sponsored articles identified in Appendix C average 20.9 citations each per paper in other peer-reviewed papers.

 As one of the highest rated journals in forestry, Urban Forestry & Urban Greening (IF = 2.78) continues to attract more and more research articles from TREE Fund recipients.
-Currently, Arboriculture & Urban Forestry and the Journal of Environmental Horticulture include the TREE Fund logo in the acknowledgments for papers that specify the endowment as a source of support.
-While these two publications are edited by the professional societies that support them (and a for-profit publisher produces Urban Forestry & Urban Greening), the TREE Fund may wish to consider reaching out the editorial board of Urban Forestry and Urban Greening to see if a similar arrangement could be worked out.
+Currently, Arboriculture & Urban Forestry and the Journal of Environmental Horticulture include the logo of TREE Fund in the acknowledgments for papers that specify the endowment as a source of support.
+While these two publications are edited by the professional societies that support them (a for-profit publisher produces Urban Forestry & Urban Greening), TREE Fund may wish to consider reaching out to the editorial board of Urban Forestry and Urban Greening to see if a similar arrangement could be agreed upon.